 European plant milk market set for incredible growth

 Next in terms of forecasted CAGR is the snacks category, just behind with a growth of 14.55% between 2020-2025.
 This category has varied scope and consists of products such as; yogurts, snack bars, dressings, condiments and sauces.

 Data from Grand View Research, Inc. Figures correct as of September 2019.
-For 2020 figures please see this report.
+For 2020 figures please see the 'Plant-based foods in Europe' report.